Caleydo/caleydo-doc/3.1/views/pathway/pathway.md

 ### Adding Pathways

 In its simplest form Entourage is a pathway browser.
 You can select pathways from the pathway list on the left.
 The pathway list lets you also search for pathways by name or filter them using wildcards.
 You can also filter based on the pathway databases, to include only WikiPathways or KEGG.
 To do so click the small button (Toggle collapse / expand of this column) above the column showing Ws (WikiPathway) and Ks (KEGG).
-Then click the filter symbol as shown in the image on the left.
+Then click the filter symbol as shown in the image on the right.
 ![](i/pathway_list_filter.png)
 ![](i/pathway_list.png)